| Complete Computer Services

 We do not offer lifetime free replacements.
 Cartridges do not contain any moving parts.
 There is no particular reason a reusable or refillable cartridge can't last for years.
 We have a set going on four years.
 However, electronic chips can be damaged by stray voltage, liquid, or being touched by sweaty fingers.
 So don't count on your cartridge lasting forever.
 We typically replace it free within a few months of purchase or we add an extra in your next order.
 But we did have a professional print shop with multiple printers buy a single set of refillable cartridges and move it from printer to printer.
 Naturally doing this caused the ink to be used very quickly.
 Every time time cartridges are inserted in a printer, they go through a charging process which uses a good deal of ink.
 This print shop kept calling to complain the ink was being used too quickly.
 In four months we had sent five replacements for the four cartridges they bought.
 In all that time, despite our reminders, they didn't take the obvious step of buying a set for each printer.
 Expecting unlimited lifetime replacements of a $4 item is not reasonable.
 Epson won't do it and their cartridges cost five times more and give one-third the ink.
 Incidentally, when we stopped replacing the cartridges, this print shop bought several sets and has had no problems since.
 They still buy their ink from us and gave us a glowing recommendation.
 See our customer testimonials on the upper left.
 We also had customers call every few months to ask for a replacement for a different cartridge - all without placing any new orders.
 They were basically using our warranty to get free replacements every time they ran out of ink.
 Over a year they had received a complete new set, cartridge by cartridge.
 With some people abusing our warranty we can no longer afford to be that generous.
 So if you make your purchase expecting our basic warranty and you experience some issue, you will receive service which exceeds any reasonable expectations.

-We are constantly expanding our product line and finding additional suppliers.
+We are constantly expanding our product line.
 If you need a cartridge which is not on our list, please e-mail.